jfrog/JFrog-Cloud-Installers/CloudFormation/README.md

 ### Note:
 1. This template only supports Artifactory version 5.8.x and above.
 2. Turn off daily backups.
 Read the [Documentation](https://www.jfrog.com/confluence/display/RTF/Managing+Backups).
+   **Note**: In this template as default S3 is default filestore and data is persisted in S3.
+If you keep daily backups on disk space (default 250Gb) will get occupied quickly.
 3. Use an SSL Certificate with a valid wild card to use Artifactory as a Docker registry using the  subdomain method.

 ### Steps to setup Artifactory as a secure Docker Registry